To continue enjoying all the features of Navy Federal Online, please use a compatible browser. You can confirm your browser capability here.

 How do you plan to use your first credit card?

-Knowing which best first credit card is for you starts with considering how you plan to use it.
+Knowing what the best first credit card is for you starts with considering how you plan to use it.
 Here are some reasons you might decide to get your first credit card:

 1. Building credit for a healthy financial future.
 Building good credit, or a credit history, is an important step to meeting some financial goals, like buying a house or starting a business.
-Opening a credit card account and paying off the balance each month is a great way to build your credit.
+Opening a credit card account and paying off the balance each month is one of the best ways to build credit with a credit card.
 If this is your plan, you can use a credit card to make everyday purchases like gas and groceries.
 As long as you stay within your normal monthly budget, repayment shouldn’t be an issue.

 3. Taking advantage of credit card rewards.
 One of the great benefits of some credit cards are the rewards programs.
 These may include cash back, special offers and airline miles.
 Each rewards card has its own benefit structure, and you can choose one that works well with your spending habits or lifestyle.